AndrewWisbar/NIU_RA/src/relationships/events/readme.md

 Contains event handlers primarily covering user interactions with the webpage

 ## func.js
-Contains general functions that are useful in many contexts, for example, cloning arrays.
+Contains general functions that are useful in many contexts, for example, cloning arrays